Jean Paul: Life and work

 In 1801, he married Caroline Meyer, whom he had met in Berlin the year before.
 They lived first at Meiningen, then at Coburg; and finally, in 1804, they settled at Bayreuth.
 Here Richter spent a quiet, simple, and happy life, constantly occupied with his work as a writer.
 In 1808 he was delivered from anxiety about outward necessities by Prince Primate Karl Theodor von Dalberg, who gave him an annual pension of 1,000 florins, which was later continued by the king of Bavaria.

 Jean Paul's Titan was followed by Flegeljahre ("The Awkward Age", 1804–5).
 His later imaginative works were Dr Katzenbergers Badereise ("Dr Katzenberger's Trip to the Medicinal Springs", 1809), Des Feldpredigers Schmelzle Reise nach Flätz ("Army Chaplain Schmelzle's Voyage to Flätz", 1809), Leben Fibels ("Life of Fibel", 1812), and Der Komet, oder Nikolaus Marggraf ("The Comet, or, Nikolaus Markgraf", 1820–22).
-In Vorschule der Aesthetik ("Introduction to Aesthetics", 1804) he expounded his ideas on art; he discussed the principles of education in Levana, oder Erziehungslehre ("Levana, or, Pedagogy", 1807); and the opinions suggested by current events he set forth in Friedenspredigt ("Peace Sermon", 1808), Dämmerungen für Deutschland ("Twilights for Germany", 1809), Mars und Phöbus Thronwechsel im Jahre 1814 ("Mars and Phoebus Exchange Thrones in the Year 1814", 1814), and Politische Fastenpredigten ("Political Lenten Sermons", 1817).
+In Vorschule der Aesthetik ("Introduction to Aesthetics", 1804) he expounded his ideas on art; he discussed the principles of education in Levana, oder Erziehlehre ("Levana, or, Pedagogy", 1807); and the opinions suggested by current events he set forth in Friedenspredigt ("Peace Sermon", 1808), Dämmerungen für Deutschland ("Twilights for Germany", 1809), Mars und Phöbus Thronwechsel im J. 1814; eine scherzhafte Flugschrift ("Mars and Phoebus Exchange Thrones in the Year 1814; a Comic Pamphlet", 1814), and Politische Fastenpredigten ("Political Lenten Sermons", 1817).
 In his last years he began Wahrheit aus Jean Pauls Leben ("The Truth from Jean Paul's Life"), to which additions from his papers and other sources were made after his death by C. Otto and E. Förster.

 Also during this time he supported the younger writer E. T. A. Hoffmann, who long counted Richter among his influences.
 Richter wrote the preface to Fantasy Pieces, a collection of Hoffmann's short stories published in 1814.

 In September 1821 Jean Paul lost his only son, Max, a youth of the highest promise; and he never quite recovered from this shock.
 He lost his sight in 1824, and died of dropsy at Bayreuth, on 14 November 1825.